Articles publiés

 Mirander and the whip, Gustavia, 1817

-On the 22d of November 1817, Kirby, the Sergent of police in Gustavia addresses a report to the Court of Justice. « Whereas on Sunday last, the negro boy slave Mirander, the property of G.C.ROBINSON, did, with a large piece of Read more
+On the 22d of November 1817, Kirby, the Sergent of police in Gustavia addresses a report to the Court of Justice. « Whereas on Sunday last, the negro boy slave Mirander, the property of G.C.ROBINSON, did, with a large piece of wood, strike his sister Nanny, the property of Mrs. Mary CARTY, a blow between the… Read more